Azure/azure-sdk-for-js/sdk/maps/maps-timezone-rest/README.md

 ### Create and authenticate a `MapsTimeZoneClient`

-You'll need a `credential` instance for authentication when creating the `MapsTimeZoneClient` instance used to access the Azure Maps timezone APIs.
+You'll need a `credential` instance for authentication when creating the `MapsTimeZone` instance used to access the Azure Maps timezone APIs.
 You can use a Microsoft Entra ID credential, an Azure subscription key, or a Shared Access Signature (SAS) Token to authenticate.
 For more information on authentication, see [Authentication with Azure Maps](https://learn.microsoft.com/azure/azure-maps/azure-maps-authentication).

 #### Using an Microsoft Entra ID credential